 In the industry of smiles, it’s also important for dental hygienists to wear one.
 Interpersonal skills are necessary when working with dentists and patients.
 At times patients may experience some discomfort and should be treated with understanding compassion.

 Want to work in a field that will keep people smiling?
-Learn more about the Salt Lake City Dental Hygiene program or find another campus near you please visit www.fortis.edu.
+Learn more about the Dental Hygiene program at a campus near you by visiting www.fortis.edu.